AsyrafHussin/npm-malaysia-postcodes/README.md

 }
 ```

-Example result if postcode not found
+Example result if postcode not found:

 ```js
 {